Container Gardening for

 grow more lovely vegetables and herbs.

-in containers, as well as fruit trees and herbs, if you
+, as well as fruit trees and herbs,

 have these on